nrwl/nx/docs/shared/node-server-tutorial/5-docker-target.md

 ---
-title: 'Node Standalone Tutorial - Part 5: Docker Target'
+title: 'Node Server Tutorial - Part 5: Docker Target'
 description: In this tutorial you'll create a backend-focused workspace with Nx.
 ---

-# Node Standalone Tutorial - Part 5: Docker Target
+# Node Server Tutorial - Part 5: Docker Target

 ## Generate a Micro-service with a Docker File